epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 | 28    | Historical Context                   | girl, sister, king, prostitute, little, musketeer, diner, older, native, younger |
 | 29    | Life's Movements                     | go, meet, return, come, live, arrive, join, stay, work, visit |

 We also make a distinction between agents, patients and modifiee : an *agent* is something the persona does, a *patient* is what is done to the persona, and a *modifiee* are adjectives associated with the persona.
 For example, if we look at the most common topics in the agents of the personas, we can see that "Life's crossroads" is very rarely used among all 20 personas.
-In contrast, a lot of personas seem to be greatly characterized by “Life’s journeys” topics! !
+In contrast, a lot of personas seem to be greatly characterized by “Life’s journeys” topics!

+To give a better idea, we provide an example of agents distributions over the most common topics.
 <iframe src="./assets/topic_distrib_agents.html" width="800" height="600"></iframe>

-A more concrete exemple, here, would be persona 12, which is the most common persona based on the plot below.
+A more concrete exemple, would be persona 12.
-- The agents involve words such as *tell, ask, love, give, meet*.
+- The common agents are *tell, ask, love, give, meet*.
-- The patients are (for example) *tell, love, call, talk, ask*
+- The common patients are *tell, love, call, talk, ask*
-- The modifiees are *best, friend, student*.
+- The common modifiees are *best, friend, student*.

-This persona, with a bit of imagination, could be described as the **talkative best friend**.
-They do not involve any life-changing topics in any of their appearances.
-Nonetheless, they are important because they help the main protagonist succeed in their love life!
+This persona, with a bit of imagination, could be described as the **Talkative Best Friend**.
+Compared to other personas, they do not endure life-changing topics in any of their appearances.
+Nonetheless, they are important as they help the main protagonist succeed in their love life!

+We can try and see which personas appear the most among the different characters.

+<iframe src="./assets/prop_characters_by_personas.html" width="800" height="600"></iframe>

+What stands out?
+It appears that the most common characters are 12 and 8.
+The least common character is 9.
+Only a few characters are well represented overall.
+80% of the characters are associated with a persona within {2, 4, 8, 12, 15, 19}.

-Following this methodology, let’s assign a type to the most used personas, as you can see in the table below.
+Now that we know the common personas, we can, with the methodology used for the Talkative Best Friend,  assign a type to the most used personas, as you can see in the table below.
 | Persona | Representation | Agents | Patients | Modifiee |
 |---------|--------------------------|-------------------------------------|------------------------------------|--------------------------------------|
 | 2       | Adventurer    | 7, 22, 25, 6 | 5, 9, 26, 1 | 0, 11, 20, 4 |